anant347/Ion-Propulsion-system-comparison-tool/Readme.txt

 4) Tank wall thickness
 5) Tank Pressure

-Apart from display in the UI (made usign Tkinter) a 'Log' is also generated Sample 'Log' output -
+Apart from display in the UI (made using Tkinter) a 'Log' is also generated Sample 'Log' output -
 Engine:............|Qinetiq T6 (1kw)
 ISP:...............|4500.0s